 - Rabies (dogs and cats)

-- DA2PPV – Distemper, Hepatitis, Adenovirus 2, Parvo and Parainfluenza (dogs)
+- DA2PPV – Distemper, Hepatitis, Adenovirus 2, Parvo and Parainfluenza (dog vaccinations)

-- FVRCP – Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (cats)
+- FVRCP – Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (cat vaccinations)

 Other non-core, but highly suggested vaccinations for cats include FeLV to protect against feline leukemia.
 For dogs, Lyme and canine influenza shots are recommended if they frequent dog parks, boarding kennels, or any place where they’re socializing with other canines.